 What to do if your current tool keeps crashing

 Short-term mitigations inside Adobe Acrobat that reduce crash frequency: close other applications before opening heavy files, increase macOS swap space or Windows page file, disable Protected View for trusted files, and avoid running other memory-heavy applications (CAD software, video editors) at the same time.
-These help marginally — they free up memory for Acrobat — but they don't address the underlying allocation pattern that causes crashes on heavy files.
+These help marginally, they free up memory for Acrobat, but they don't address the underlying allocation pattern that causes crashes on heavy files.
 For occasional heavy reviews the mitigations may be enough.
-For daily heavy-PDF exposure, switching to a tool with a heavy-file render architecture is the durable fix.
+For daily heavy-PDF exposure, switching to a tool built for heavy files is the durable fix.
 Ncored is one option; Bluebeam Revu (Windows only since 2020) is another at higher price.

 Frequently Asked Questions